Muntmen/Muntbot/README.md

 install the packages <br>
 `nodemon install`

-add the `config.json` and place it in the root (this contains the key)
+add the `secrets.json` and place it in the root (this contains the keys)

 run the `run.sh`